1 of 1

 Diestel Turkey Ranch—Sonora, CA

-When we first met Tim and Joan Diestel in 2000, we knew we’d found a great partner for responsibly raised turkey.
+When we first met Tim and Joan Diestel in 2000, we knew we’d found a great partner for humanely raised turkey.
 The Diestel family has multiple generations of turkey farming under their belts and know that turkeys need space to roam, healthy feed, and ample time to grow and develop naturally.
 But most of all, they need care and compassion.
 And all these years later, they continue to share a passion and commitment for mindfully and lovingly raising their turkeys.
 Read more about Diestel Family Ranch on their website.

 Champoeg Farm—St. Paul, OR